 We are often sensitive to light, sounds, touch, and other things.
 If we are startled or overwhelmed, we will react accordingly.
 This could mean fight, flight, and other biological responses to distress.
-(Likewise, some of us may be hypo-sensitive to things – especially in regards to pain.
+(Likewise, some of us may be hypo-sensitive to things – especially in regards to pain or in noticing internal signals related to interoception.
 It’s very individual.)

 Sometimes different things can help with sensory regulation: weighted blankets, fidgets, and other things of this nature.
 Self-stimulated behaviors are what we call “stimming.”

 Stimming is just one way that we relax when we’re overwhelmed.
 We also do it when we’re happy, too!